Symphony No. 3 (Schumann): First movement

 The first movement, "Lebhaft" (lively), follows the 19th-century model of a large-scale sonata form.
 The symphony begins immediately with a heroic theme in E♭ major, scored for full orchestra.
 The strong hemiolic rhythm of the main theme returns throughout the movement giving an ever-present forward push.
 This forward push allows for the melodies of this movement to soar over the bar lines.
 The transition moves from the tonic to mediant, G minor, with the use of a newly introduced motive in the strings consisting of energetic ascending eighth notes juxtaposed with material from the main theme.
 The subordinate theme is scored for winds and its less rhythmic drive has a gentler quality.
 The exposition unfolds with the return of the scale motif from the transition and main theme, ending in the dominant, B♭.
 Schumann does not repeat the exposition, but rather has the strings and bassoon drop from unison B♭ to an F, leading to a triple forte explosion in the unexpected key of G major marking the beginning of the development.
 The development section is composed mainly of the three main themes from the exposition.
-Schumann skilfully moves through a variety of keys for nearly 200 bars, never returning to E♭, until a dominant arrival preceding the climactic and triumphant return of the main theme in the home key.
+Schumann skillfully moves through a variety of keys for nearly 200 bars, never returning to E♭, until a dominant arrival preceding the climactic and triumphant return of the main theme in the home key.
 In a typical performance this movement lasts approximately 9 minutes.